Radiologist Jobs Australia

 The Radiology Market in Australia

-Australia's radiology market encompasses two broad streams: diagnostic radiology, which covers the interpretation of medical imaging across modalities including CT, MRI, ultrasound, plain film, and nuclear medicine; and interventional radiology, which involves image-guided procedures ranging from vascular work and drain insertions to complex endovascular interventions.
-Both streams are facing genuine workforce pressure, driven by ageing population demographics, expanding imaging volumes, and the continued growth of teleradiology as a delivery model.
+Two broad streams make up the market.
+Diagnostic radiology covers interpretation across CT, MRI, ultrasound, plain film, and nuclear medicine.
+Interventional radiology covers image-guided procedures, from basic drain insertions and vascular work through to complex endovascular interventions.
+Both are under workforce pressure — driven by an ageing population, rising imaging volumes, and the growth of teleradiology as a service model.

-Doctor Path Australia works with radiologists at all career stages to find roles that align with their subspecialty focus, preferred working model, and financial goals.
-Whether you are a newly qualified FRANZCR fellow seeking your first substantive appointment, an experienced radiologist looking to move from public to private, or a senior consultant exploring teleradiology or leadership opportunities, we can help you navigate the market.
+Doctor Path Australia works with radiologists at all career stages.
+Whether you're a newly qualified FRANZCR fellow looking for your first consultant appointment, an experienced diagnostician thinking about moving into private practice, or a senior radiologist interested in teleradiology or department leadership, we can help you find what fits.

 Why Radiologists Look for New Roles